Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races.md

 ---
 ♜✥: links, more races still pending (East Moon, West Moon probably to diversify from too human-centric perspective? more on Ixathei, more on Eimr and nearby islands, and abundance of races on Serpent Islands - not to mention Vaos; also Mesinpeans could be multiple races or cultures within the one race)

+Re: Naantael - would it be ormaths actually travelling west? before saphtri? or not ormaths at all? or their ancestors who travelled east?
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md)